venturesomestone/ode-build/docs/CONFIGURATION.md

 **`--repository REPOSITORY`**

 Uses the specified string as the name of the local directory in which the repository of Obliging Ode and Unsung Anthem is.
+The default value is `unsung-anthem`.